 Welcome to Chianti: Where Wine, History, and Heart Meet

-Join Chef Mauro on an unforgettable journey through Tuscany as he uncovers the hidden gems of Chianti region this Fall 2025.
+Join Chef Mauro on an unforgettable journey through Tuscany as he uncovers the hidden gems of Chianti region in 2026.
 Explore the breathtaking landscapes, world-renowned vineyards, and mouthwatering Italian cuisine that make this region a true paradise.
 Imagine mastering authentic Italian cuisine alongside renowned Chef Mauro Golmarvi amidst Tuscany’s rolling vineyards and olive groves.
-This exclusive experience combines hands-on cooking classes using fresh, local ingredients with guided explorations of Florence’s renaissance treasures and Siena’s medieval charm.
-Savor wine tastings at historic estates, hunt for truffles with local experts, and create memorable meals in centuries-old kitchens.
+This exclusive 4 day 3 night experience combines hands-on cooking classes using fresh, local ingredients with guided explorations of Tuscany’s treasures and charm.
+Savor wine tastings at historic estates, and create memorable meals in centuries-old kitchens.
 Don’t miss this once-in-a-lifetime opportunity to experience Tuscany through a culinary master’s eyes.
 Accommodations at our villa in Castellina in Chianti.

 Day 1